tpasco/hello-world/README.md

 # hello-world
 Getting Started
-tom pasco - getting started on this "learn to be an AI developer in 4 weeks"  course
+Tom Pasco - getting started on this "learn to be an AI developer in 4 weeks"  course In my previous life, I was an IBM mainframe developer.
+I am looking forward to learning to become and AI developer.